open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 operation may be a request to an LLM, a function call, or some other distinct action within a larger Generative AI workflow.

+Individual systems may include additional system-specific attributes.
+It is recommended to check system-specific documentation, if available.

 ### Metric: `gen_ai.client.token.usage`

 This metric is [recommended][MetricRecommended] when an operation involves the usage